umeshramya/Twenty-Sixteen-Hospital/README.md

 hierarchy :- this atribute is to be taken from user_faculty_hierarchy(user profile page) or from faculty_hierarchy ( hospital menu page). this short code will detect departement from titile. to be used in custom post type Departements.

+##[faculty_by_department]
+this short code has to used inside departement posttype with titile set departement set in hospital setting page. its display the departement using title

 ##[faculty_get_auhtor_by email='']
 This short code display auhtor archive profile by email as argument